mitch104/twitter-clone/README.md

 # Twitter Clone

-A Twitter clone built with Django, featuring real-time interactions using HTMX.
+A Twitter clone built with Django, Postgres and HTMX.

 ## Features